jenshimmelreich/Bibliothek/Texte/Latour_AramisOrTheLoveOfTechnology.md

 ## The social and the technological
 "[Norbert: ]'But if body and soul, the social and the technological, are separated, the it will die,'" (223)

+## Pure Object
+[Norbert's student:] "Aramis had not incorporated any of the tranformations of its environment, It had remained purely an object, a pure object.
+Remote from the social arena, remote from history; intact.
+This was surely it , the hidden staircase Norbert was looking for.
+Its soul and its body, as he would say, never merged."
+(280)

+## Autonomy of Technology
+[Norbert:] "'Here is our mistake, one we all made, the only one we made.
+You had a hypersensitive project, and you treated it as if you could get it through under its own steam. [...]
+You believed in the autonomy of technology."
+(292)

+## Real Aramis?
+[Norbert:] "'You want Aramis to be automated, irreversible, real?
+It will be, it could be, it could have been.
+But at the beginning it is still unrel, reversible, manual, terribly manual.
+Don't ask Aramis, don't ask a project, to do something you, as individuals and corporate bodies, find yourselves incapable of accomplishing.
+Either you change the world to adapt it to the nominal Aramis, or else, yes, you need - you needed - to change Aramis."
+(292)